teowu/SFL-SFSR/README.md

 On the contrary, recent researches on fine-grained classification has demonstrated that the attention areas (where the pixels contribute the most to the Prediction Labels) are often very local, which suggests that prior knowledge from common fine-grained classification will be focusing more on **local semantic features**.

 Now the branches are set together and consider how a human see something far: we're doing the "what this is (recognition)" and "human eye super-resolution" synchronously, where the two task help each other in this mechanism.
-We

 **We desire to construct deep learning pipelines to modulate human eye super-resolution process, learn Semantic-Favorable Super Resolution, especially in extreme cases.** For this purpose, we have decided to indirectly use our pretrained higher-scale fine-grained classfication models, and use this thing to both help the Semantic-Favorable Super Resolution and Low-Scale Fine-Grained Classification.
 Our contributions are mainly as follows: